gorenje/tankmeister/README.md

 Supported Locations
 ---

-All cities for both DriveNow and Car2Go are supported.
+All cities for DriveNow, Car2Go and Multicity are supported.
 The exact city is determined by your location, so this will work even if you're in the middle of nowhere!